albertdiones/coding_10min_a_day/README.md

 103. press S to search use feature in day98
 104. press A to add new row, feature in day83
 105. press D to delete a row, do feature from day100
+106. case insensitive search

+create pretty print function
-106. (csv cli app) add row number to the display table
+107. add row number to the display table
-107. change color of column names
+108. change color of column names

-- create a partial match search function
-- case insensitive search
+109. case insensitive search
-- create pretty print function
+110. refactor the search to also include partial text matches

 ------